jm-rcc/hpc-docs/software/deepTools.md

 # deepTools
 ## Installed versions
+ - deeptools/3.5.2-foss-2022a  (version), (toolchain)
  - deeptools/3.5.0-foss-2021a  (version), (toolchain)
- - deeptools/3.5.2-foss-2022a  (version), (toolchain)
-### Description
-deepTools is a suite of python tools particularly developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq or MNase-seq.
+>deepTools is a suite of python tools particularly developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq or MNase-seq.

 ## Homepage